cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 >>> x=1+    2+  3*  (   16-7    )
 ```

 Arguably, the first one is much easier to read though.
 The [Python Enhancement Proposal 8 (PEP8)](https://www.python.org/dev/peps/pep-0008/) summarizes coding conventions that describe how Python code should look like in order to enhance readability.
-It is worth going through the document (at least superficially), but in addition good editors perform PEP8 checks automatically as you type code in your editor.
+It is worth going through the document (at least superficially), but good editors perform PEP8 checks automatically as you type code in your editor.
 In Spyder, this option is disabled by default, but you can enable it in Preferences &ndash; Completion and linting &ndash; Code style &ndash; Enable code style linting.

 ![Spyder PEP8](spyder_pep8.png)